Secret Island, Summer Solstice Quest

 To book your place on this programme please complete this registration form, following payment instructions at the end.

 We ask that you bring your own camping equipment for this programme.
 Please check our packing list to ensure you have everything you need.

 The meeting point for this programme is on the West Coast of Scotland, three hours drive from Glasgow.
-We will be looking to depart for the island on the morning of the 19th June, so you may need to travel on the 18th June.
-We will depart the island to have people back in Glasgow by 3pm on the 23rd June.
+We will be looking to depart for the island on the morning of the 19th June, so please be prepared to travel early from Glasgow to the coast.
+This may mean arranging accommodation in Glasgow on the 18th of June.
+We will depart the island to return to Glasgow by 3pm on the 23rd June.

 We will send more travel information on registration to the programme.